maasdi/plango/README.md

 ## Technology used :

    1. Play 2.2.0 - Java version
-   2. Play2-morphia-plugin as Data Layer framework
+   2. Play2-morphia-plugin as Data Layer to connect with MongoDB
    3. Deadbolt as Access Control Management
    4. Twitter Bootstrap as css framework